pauliejes/SandboxDocs/docs/physics.md

 ![](images/physics-editor.png)

 When the Physics Editor is selected, any physics settings are shown in purple highlighting on the simulation object.
-In the image above, the tank has multiple physics collision shapes (e.g., cylinders and boxes) you can see in purple highlighting.
+In the image above, the tank has a compound collision shape (made up of cylinders and boxes) you can see in purple highlighting.
 When physics are enabled using the `Physics Enabled` checkbox, collisions and gravity apply to the simulation object.

 ## Collisions